 The Yorkshire Poll Tax Rolls of 1379 listed Johannes de Cambrege as holding lands there at that time.

-Important Dates for the Cambria family
+Early History of the Cambria family

 This web page shows only a small excerpt of our Cambria research.
 Another 82 words (6 lines of text) are included under the topic Early Cambria History in all our PDF Extended History products and printed products wherever possible.